contractautomataproject/ContractAutomataLib/README.md

 - CA (Contract Automata) see CAT repository for more informations on CA

+<h1>Tutorials</h1>
+A first video tutorial is available at https://www.youtube.com/watch?v=LAzCEQtYOhU  and it shows the usage of the tool for composing automata and compute orchestrations of product lines, using the examples published in JSCP2020.
+The directory demoJSCP contains an executable jar and the models used in this tutorial.

+The second video tutorial, https://youtu.be/W0BHlgQEhIk, shows the computation of orchestrations and choreographies for the examples published in LMCS2020.
+The directory demoLMCS2020 contains an executable jar and the models used in this tutorial.

+<h1>FMCAT</h1>

+Service-oriented computing (SOC)  is a paradigm for distributed applications based on the publication, discovery and orchestration of *services*.
+Services are composed to provide Web applications and can be reused in different configurations over time.

+Through SOC it is possible to build dynamic service-based applications capable of adapting to changes in the environment or to the resources of the devices on which they run.
+Services are usually programmed with little or no knowledge about clients and other services before being loosely coupled into networks of collaborating end-user applications.
+Therefore the idea to organise them into *dynamic service product lines* has been explored at different SPLC conferences, leading to applications for Web stores, smart grids and services as used in scientific workflows and grid computing and interest has been recently revived .
+Concerning SOC, *service contracts*  have been introduced to formally describe the behaviour of services in terms of their obligations (i.e. *offers* of the service) and their requirements (i.e. *requests* by the service).
+Contracts characterise an *agreement* among services as an orchestration (i.e. a composition) of them based on the satisfaction of all requirements through obligations.
+Orchestrations can dynamically adapt to the discovery of new services and to services that are no longer available.

+Featured modal contract automata (FMCA) have been introduced in  for modelling contract-based dynamic service product lines, and are an extension of modal service contract automata and and contract automat.
+An FMCA can model either single services (called *principals*) or compositions of services based on an orchestrated coordination .
+The goal of each principal is to reach an accepting (final) state by matching its requests with corresponding offers of other principals.
+Through service contracts it is possible to characterise the behaviour of an ensemble of services.
+An execution is considered safe if all requests are matched by corresponding offers.
+Variability mechanisms are available to distinguish *necessary*  from *permitted* requests.
+Offers are only permitted as dictated by agreement.
+Necessary service requests can be urgent, greedy or lazy and have, in decreasing order of relevance, further restrictions on their satisfiability.

+Features are identified as service actions, and each  represents a behavioural product line of services equipped with feature constraints.
+Feature models are described as usual, where each product of the product line is identified as a truth assignment satisfying the corresponding feature constraints.
+Contract agreement guarantees the fulfilment of all feature constraints, all variants of necessary requests and the maximum number of permitted requests that could be fulfilled without spoiling the service composition.
+Contracts adapt to the overall agreement by renouncing to unsatisfiable, yet permitted requirements.

+In this paper we present FMCAT: a prototypical tool implementing the theory of FMCA .
+FMCAT organises the products into a partial order, to efficiently compute all valid products and the orchestration of the service product line from only a subset of products.
+FMCAT also allows to compute the orchestration of a single product and features both a GUI and a command-line prompt.

 <h1>FMCAT functionalities</h1>

 We consider a simple franchise of Hotel reservation systems and model it